semuconsulting/pyspartn/README.md

 ### Encrypted Payloads

-At time of writing, most proprietary SPARTN message sources (e.g. Thingstream PointPerfect © MQTT) use encrypted payloads (`eaf=1`).
+Legacy SPARTN message sources (e.g. the now-discontinued Thingstream PointPerfect © MQTT and L-Band services) used encrypted payloads (`eaf=1`).
 In order to decrypt and decode these payloads, a valid decryption `key` is required.
 Keys are typically 32-character hexadecimal strings valid for a 4 week period.

 In addition to the key, the SPARTN decryption algorithm requires a 32-bit `gnssTimeTag` value.
 The provision of this 32-bit `gnssTimeTag` depends on the incoming data stream:
 - Some SPARTN message types (*e.g. HPAC and a few OCB messages*) include the requisite 32-bit `gnssTimeTag` in the message header (denoted by `timeTagtype=1`).
 Others (*e.g. GAD and most OCB messages*) use an ambiguous 16-bit `gnssTimeTag` value for reasons of brevity (denoted by `timeTagtype=0`).
 In these circumstances, a nominal 'basedate' must be provided by the user, representing the UTC datetime on which the datastream was originally created to the nearest half day, in order to convert the 16-bit `gnssTimeTag` to an unambiguous 32-bit value.